RGB-OS/rgb-sdk/Readme.md

 # SDK Overview

-This is the underlying SDK used by the official **RGB Client Server**.
+This is the underlying SDK used by RGB client applications.
 It provides a complete set of TypeScript/Node.js bindings for interacting with the **RGB Node** and managing RGB-based transfers.

 ---